 Selecting an eCommerce platform is one of the most important decisions for any online business.
 The platform you choose affects scalability, integrations, operational costs, and long-term flexibility.

-This guide explains the strategic differences that matter most when evaluating Shopify and WooCommerce.
+This guide explains the strategic differences that matter most when evaluating Shopify and WooCommerce in 2026.

 Platform Architecture: Managed Infrastructure vs Full Control

 Shopify operates as a fully hosted platform.
-Hosting, security updates, and performance optimization are handled by Shopify, reducing the technical workload for store owners.
+Hosting, security updates, and performance optimisation are handled by Shopify, reducing the technical workload for store owners.

 WooCommerce is an open-source WordPress plugin.
 Businesses must manage hosting, updates, security, and performance themselves.
 However, this also provides complete control over the store’s infrastructure.